Alkwix/Penetrating-and-Uncovering-Concealed-Data/README.md

 - Wireshark – Utilized for capturing and analyzing network traffic to identify potential security issues.
 - Nmap – Performed network scanning and service enumeration to identify open ports and potential attack vectors.
 - Kali Linux – Served as the primary penetration testing environment for executing tools and assessments.
+- John the Ripper - Used for password cracking by performing dictionary and brute-force attacks against hashed credentials.

 ## Steps